danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 **Questions to think about as README:**
 - What are the rules in your generative program and describe how your program performs over time and how are the running of the rules contingently enabled emergent behaviors?
 - What's the role of rules and processes in your work?
-- How does this mini-exericse help you to understand auto generator?
+- Draw upon the assigned reading(s), how does this mini-exericse help you to understand auto generator (e.g control, autonomy, instructions/rules)?
 Do you have any further thoughts about the theme of this chapter?

 ## Required reading:
 - Montfort, N, et al. "Randomness". *[10 PRINT CHR$(205.5+RND(1)); : GOTO 10](https://10print.org/)*, The MIT Press, 2012, pp. 119-146 (The chapter: Randomness)